datwaft/bubbly.nvim/readme.md

 **Disclaimer:** A have a full rework planned for the near future, so probably breaking changes are coming.

+**Disclaimer 2:** The rework has been delayed for a while until I finish my preparations for starting my master's degree, small bugs will still be fixed but the full rework with lots of enhancements won't be for a while at least.

 **Warning:** _Bubbly_ is a **highly experimental** plugin and can have its functionality changed overnight without any warning.
 I recommend you to check the readme in case the plugin doesn't work as before after an update.

 ![image](https://user-images.githubusercontent.com/37723586/101704746-01145500-3a4b-11eb-98a1-1e41a3dbf7cf.png)